mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/atlas-backend/README.md

 npm install @dittolive/ditto
 ```

-11. Once you've finalized the above installations, navigate towards your `root` folder in the terminal and also run:
+11. Once you've finalized the above installation, at the same `vehicle-ts` folder in the terminal  also run:

 ```bash
     npm install